Legionnaires Disease

 Laboratory Studies

-Tests in LD can include the following:
+General tests in Legionnaires disease (LD) can include the following:

 Culture of respiratory secretions